Deconstructing Harry: Plot

 That night, Harry sleeps with a prostitute, Cookie, who agrees to accompany him to his ceremony.
 In the morning, Richard unexpectedly arrives to join Harry and Cookie on the trip.
 On a whim, Harry decides to "kidnap" his son Hilliard.
 Along the way, they stop at a carnival, then at Harry's half-sister Doris's.
-Doris, a devoted Jew, is upset by Harry's portrayals of Judaism in his stories, as is her husband.
+Doris, a devout Jew, is upset by Harry's portrayals of Judaism in his stories, as is her husband.
 During the trip, Harry encounters his fictional creations Ken and Helen, who force him to confront some painful truths about his life.
 Before arriving at the university, Richard dies peacefully in the car.

 While filming, Harry's fictional alter ego Mel literally slides out of focus, becoming blurred.
 The university's staffers gush over Harry, asking what he plans to write next.
 He describes a story about a man (based on himself) who journeys to Hell to reclaim his true love (based on Fay) from the Devil (based on Larry).
 Harry and the Devil engage in a verbal duel regarding who is truly the more evil of the two.
 Harry argues that he is a kidnapper, but the story is interrupted by the arrival of the police.
 Harry is arrested for kidnapping Hilliard, for possessing a gun (it was Lucy's), and for having drugs in the car (belonging to Cookie).

 Larry and Fay come from their wedding to bail out Harry from jail.
 Harry reluctantly gives them his blessings.
 At his apartment, a miserable Harry fantasizes that the university's ceremony is taking place.
 He eventually overcomes his writer's block by starting to write a book about a man who, like him, can function only in art, not in life.